ParadiseLost69/workout-tracker/README.md

 # Workout Tracker

-### An application to track workouts, record which parts of the body have been hit, and recommend workouts based on that.
+### An application that tracks workouts.
+This app will track the workout, date, and excercises completed.
+It will then identify the body parts that have been exercised, recommend healing times, and future workouts.

 <div align="center">
 <img src="./public/ReadmeScreen.png" height="400">